 Contact-rich bimanual manipulation involves precise coordination of two arms to change the state of objects through strategically selected contacts and motions.
-Due to the inherent complexity of these tasks, acquiring sufficient training data and developing skills that generalize to unseen scenarios remains a largely unresolved challenge.
-Building on recent advances in planning through contacts, we introduce Generalizable Planning-Guided Diffusion Policy Learning (GLIDE), an approach that efficiently learns to solve contact-rich bimanual manipulation tasks by leveraging model-based motion planners in high-fidelity physics simulation.
-Through efficient planning in randomized environments, our approach generates large-scale and high-quality motion trajectories for tasks involving diverse objects and transformations.
-To tackle the reality gap, we propose a task-conditioned diffusion policy with a set of essential design options in feature extraction, task representation, action prediction, and data augmentation that enable learning robust prediction of smooth action sequences and generalization to unseen scenarios.
+Due to the inherent complexity of these tasks, acquiring sufficient demonstration data and training policies that generalize to unseen scenarios remain a largely unresolved challenge.
+Building on recent advances in planning through contacts, we introduce Generalizable Planning-Guided Diffusion Policy Learning (GLIDE), an approach that effectively learns to solve contact-rich bimanual manipulation tasks by leveraging model-based motion planners to generate demonstration data in high-fidelity physics simulation.
+Through efficient planning in randomized environments, our approach generates large-scale and high-quality synthetic motion trajectories for tasks involving diverse objects and transformations.
+We then train a task-conditioned diffusion policy via behavior cloning using these demonstrations.
+To tackle the sim-to-real gap, we propose a set of essential design options in feature extraction, task representation, action prediction, and data augmentation that enable learning robust prediction of smooth action sequences and generalization to unseen scenarios.
 Through experiments in both simulation and the real world, we demonstrate that our approach can enable a bimanual robotic system to effectively manipulate objects of diverse geometries, dimensions, and physical properties.

 We propose Generalizable PLanning-GuIded Diffusion Policy LEarning (GLIDE).
 We specifically consider a tabletop environment where a bimanual robot reorients a target object to a pose in SE(2).
 The policy takes in visual observations (specifically uncolored point clouds), proprioceptive robot joint angles, and task conditioning vector (i.e., delta transformation between the current and the target object pose) as input.